Lesterpaintstheworld/aider/website/docs/config/aider_conf.md

 ## Specify the OpenAI organization ID
 #openai-organization-id:

-## Specify a file with aider_nova model settings for unknown models
+## Specify a file with aider model settings for unknown models
-#model-settings-file: .aider_nova.model.settings.yml
+#model-settings-file: .aider.model.settings.yml

 ## Specify a file with context window and costs for unknown models
-#model-metadata-file: .aider_nova.model.metadata.json
+#model-metadata-file: .aider.model.metadata.json

 ## Verify the SSL cert when connecting to models (default: True)
 #verify-ssl: true